Hale v. Henkel: Judgment

-"The individual may stand upon his constitutional rights as a citizen.
+The individual may stand upon his constitutional rights as a citizen.
 He is entitled to carry on his private business in his own way.
 His power to contract is unlimited.
 He owes no duty to the State or to his neighbors to divulge his business, or to open his doors to an investigation, so far as it may tend to criminate [sic] him.
 He owes no such duty to the State, since he receives nothing therefrom beyond the protection of his life and property.
 His rights are such as existed by the law of the land long antecedent to the organization of the State, and can only be taken from him by due process of law, and in accordance with the Constitution.
 Among his rights are a refusal to incriminate himself and the immunity of himself and his property from arrest or seizure except under a warrant of the law.
 He owes nothing to the public so long as he does not trespass upon their rights."

-Aftermath
+Significance

 The Court's subsequent ruling in Wilson v.
 United States (1911) built upon Hale v.
 Henkel by prohibiting corporate officers from invoking their own personal Fifth Amendment privilege against self-incrimination to justify a failure to turn over corporate documents.
 Such a use of the Fifth Amendment privilege, according to the Court, would inhibit the state's visitatorial rights over corporations.
 Later Supreme Court decisions applied the principle established in Hale v.
 Henkel to unions (United States v.
 White (1944)), partnerships (Bellis v.
 United States (1974)), and sole proprietorships (United States v.
 Doe (1984)).
 The cases have reflected the Court's consistent view that the Fifth Amendment privilege should apply to only individual human beings, not artificial entities.

 On the other hand, the ruling in Citizens United v.
 Federal Election Commission (2010) granted corporations an unfettered right of political free speech, and Burwell v.
 Hobby Lobby (2014) recognized corporations' religious liberties.
 One observer has described these two most recent rulings as "underscoring a deep rift on the Roberts court about the permissible (or desirable) extent of corporate personhood under the Bill of Rights."